Success with errors in Go: stack traces and metadata

 fmt.Errorf("message: %w", err)

-I understand why it was pragmatic to add a new formatting verb for errors, but I think the API is cryptic and limited compared to the library approach of:
+I think that adding a new formatting verb for errors was a pragmatic choice to avoid dependency issues and match what users were currently doing, but I think the API is cryptic and limited compared to the library approach of:

 errors.Wrap(err, "message")